dotnet/EntityFramework.Docs/entity-framework/core/modeling/index.md

 ## Use data annotations to configure a model

 You can also apply attributes (known as Data Annotations) to your classes and properties.
-Data annotations will override conventions, but will be overwritten by Fluent API configuration.
+Data annotations will override conventions, but will be overridden by Fluent API configuration.

 <!-- [!code-csharp[Main](samples/core/Modeling/DataAnnotations/Samples/Required.cs?range=11-16&highlight=4)] -->
 ``` csharp